Skip to main content

 Set ENGRAM_HOOK_DEBUG=1 to dump raw payloads to /tmp/3ngram-hook-debug/.
 Check capture-*.json for PostToolUse events.
 Disable debug mode after troubleshooting, especially on shared systems, as payloads may contain session content.
 Common issues:

-• Briefing shows fallback message: API server unreachable, ENGRAM_API_KEY unset, or jq missing.
+• Briefing shows fallback message: API server unreachable or ENGRAM_API_KEY unset.